-We rely on all colleagues to bring concerns forward when they believe that a violation of the Code of Conduct, the Integrity and Compliance Program, or any organizational standard or law has occurred.
+We rely on all personnel to bring concerns forward when they believe that a violation of the Code of Conduct, the Integrity and Compliance Program, or any organizational standard or law has occurred.
 It's important for colleagues to feel safe in raising these concerns.
 We protect people from retaliation when, in good faith, they report a concern through internal reporting channels or to government agencies.
-The organization will take disciplinary action against anyone that penalizes, ostracizes or harasses someone who has reported concerns honestly.
+The organization will take action against anyone that penalizes, ostracizes or harasses someone who has reported concerns honestly.

 - Report concerns and any behavior that you think violates the Code of Conduct, the Integrity and Compliance Program, any organizational standard or law.
 Do this in good faith as soon as you have a concern.
-You won't suffer any penalty, retribution, discrimination or adverse employment action for honestly reporting any known or suspected concern. - If you are a leader, don't retaliate against anyone who raises a concern in good faith. - Be aware that anyone who has been involved in inappropriate activity (including retaliation) will be subject to discipline. - If you believe you've experienced retaliation for reporting a concern in good faith, contact Human Resources or the Integrity and Compliance team.
+You won't suffer any penalty, retribution, discrimination or adverse employment action for honestly reporting any known or suspected concern. - If you are a leader, don't retaliate against anyone who raises a concern in good faith. - Be aware that anyone who has been involved in inappropriate activity (including retaliation) may be removed from administering the organization's business.

+If you believe you've experienced retaliation for reporting a concern in good faith, contact human resources or integrity and compliance personnel.